 Another consideration for your club is whether you want the club to be sanctioned by the American Motorcyclist Association (AMA).
 The charter fee with the AMA is $35 for a calendar year, and this is a good option for enthusiasts who ride together but aren't really structured enough to host formal events.
 Event insurance coverage and some event promotion can be obtained through the AMA.
 Be sure to check their website (listed below under “Resources”) to see if this option is right for your club.

 Few things compare to gathering with like-minded people in pursuit of the same passion.
 Be proud of your ability to bring people together and your club’s shared dedication to making your vision a reality.
 Most importantly, have a great time riding with your friends.

-Click here to visit WRN’s list of national and regional women’s motorcycle riding clubs.
+Visit WRN’s list of national and regional women’s motorcycle riding clubs here.
 This page can also be found through the “It’s All About You” link on the WRN navigation bar.